cyberpsilosis/family-tree-pwa/prompt.md

 ### Admin Features
 - [ ] Send invite email (receives with password)
-- [ ] Create new profile with photo upload
+- [ ] Add new member with photo upload
 - [ ] Edit any member profile
 - [ ] Delete member